Bump in the night

-Let’s start with a clear-cut classic, John Carpenter’s 1978 freight-fest, Halloween, the story of escapee murderer Michael Myers.
+Let’s begin with a clear-cut classic, John Carpenter’s 1978 freight-fest, Halloween, the story of escapee murderer Michael Myers.

 Taking inspiration from Goblin’s Suspiria and Bernard Herrmann’s iconic Psycho score (we’ll get onto both of these later), Carpenter brought his own unique style to the genre.
-With its use of musical “stingers” (sudden, loud chords) to emphasise moments of terror or violence and that instantly memorable main theme, played in 5/4 time, a rhythm he learned as a teenager from his music-professor dad on bongos, Carpenter created an instant classic that continues to send shivers down spines 30 years on.
+With its use of musical ‘stingers’ (sudden, loud chords) to emphasise moments of terror or violence and that instantly memorable main theme, played in 5/4 time, a rhythm he learned as a teenager from his music-professor dad on bongos, Carpenter created an instant classic that continues to send shivers down spines today.

 And good news, folks: Carpenter has hinted that he may create more original music for the upcoming reboot of the Halloween franchise.
 Fingers crossed.

-Described by John Carpenter as “being inside of painting”, Dario Argento’s stylised horror masterpiece Suspiria (1978) immediately carved its status as a cult classic.
+Described by John Carpenter as “being inside of a painting”, Dario Argento’s stylised horror masterpiece Suspiria (1977) immediately carved its status as a cult classic.

-Etched in a colour-saturated palette, the Italian filmmaker’s surrealist supernatural flick is an incredible feat of cinema, however it’s hard to imagine the film’s visuals without their swarthy music, created by Italian prog rockers Goblin.
-Centered on drums and synth, the score also included witch screams, Mellotrons, Minimoog, thick bass riffs, electric and acoustic piano as well as organs and a string machine.
+Etched in a colour-saturated palette, the Italian filmmaker’s surrealist supernatural flick is an incredible feat of cinema, however it’s hard to imagine the film’s visuals without their swarthy music, created by Italian prog-rockers Goblin.
+Centered around drums and synth, the score also included witch screams, Mellotrons, Minimoogs, thick bass riffs, electric and acoustic piano as well as organs and a string machine.

 One of David Lynch’s many incredible talents is the way he creates movie scores that not only accompany but heighten his unique visual narratives.
-But it’s perhaps the score for the auteur’s 1997 mystery-horror film Lost Highway that sticks out as the most eerie (perhaps it’s also because we can’t help but picture the haunting Mystery Man character).
+But it’s perhaps the score for the auteur’s 1997 mystery-horror film Lost Highway that sticks out as the eeriest (partially because we can’t help but picture the haunting image of the film’s Mystery Man character).